freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 Team is a struct that has:
     - string tname = unique
     - uint256 playersIdxA = serialization of 9 playerIdx (positions in player[] array)
-    - uint256 playersIdxB = serialization of 5 playerIdx + 4 leagueIdx + leaguePointer (2bit)
+    - uint256 playersIdxB = serialization of 5 playerIdx + 4 leagueIdx + updateState(2bit)

 - in playersIdxB: 256 - 5 x 28 = 116...
-- ...so we can fit up to 4 leagueIdx of 28bit each + pointer: 4 x 28 + 2 = 114.
+- ...so we can fit up to 4 leagueIdx of 28bit each + updateState: 4 x 28 + 2 = 114.

+updateState: (0 = no news; 1 = it is in challenge period, 2 = )...
+TODO FINISH

+The 4 leagueIdx, and updateState, start at 0.
+When team joins a league, the first entry if filled, etc.
+If the 4 entries are filled, the team cannot join another league without being updated.

-The 4 leagueIdx are set to 0 when an update happens.
+are set to 0 when an update happens.
 So we know the leagues that we need to go through to update a team.